4 Key Takeaways from IoT World 2018

 There were many briefings and keynotes at the event that demonstrated the connection between IoT and security systems, blockchain, AI, autonomous vehicles, and even semiconductors.

 In particular, Frank Mong, a COO of a young company, Helium, explained how the synergy of IoT and blockchain principles can help IoT evolve from a disconnected, fragmented environment into a truly open source and secure network.
 The entrepreneur showed what happens when you apply the benefits of blockchain’s fail-safe and reliable block connection in IoT and how it can enable building decentralized networks effectively and cheaply.
 You can watch the whole briefing here.

 4. Market Expansion

 Last but not the least, an important key of the conference was the growth of the IoT market geography and influence.
-IoT World is an international event that gathers the enterprises and startups of different scales and origin.
+IoT World is an international event that gathers enterprises, agile services providers and startups of different scales and origin.
 This year, the expansion of market boundaries was especially visible.